rippo/chromeless.presentation.code/Grabs/Readme.md

-Running the following
+Navigate to the following directory

 ```
 $ cd ./Grabs
 ```

-Outputs a screenshot of the google home page
+01 Outputs a screenshot of the google home page
 -
 ```
 $node grab01.js
 ```

-Performs a google search and grabs a screenhot of the results -
+02 Performs a google search and grabs a screenhot of the results -
 ```
 $ node grab02.js
 ```

-Outputs a screenshot from my local site based on the ip address
+03 Outputs a screenshot from my local site based on the ip address
 ---
 Now run
 ````